Industruino/IndustruinoSAMD/bootloaders/d21g/README.md

 **Memory Mapping**

-Bootloader code will be located at 0x0 and executed before any applicative code.
+Bootloader code will be located at 0x0000 and executed before any application code.

 Applications compiled to be executed along with the bootloader will start at 0x4000 (see linker script bootloader_samd21x18.ld).